Attempted assassination of Mohamed Nasheed: Medical Treatment & Recovery

-Investigations
+Investigation and Trial

 Police Commissioner Mohamed Hameed said 450 officers had been deployed to investigate.
 Two experts from the Australian Federal Police were to be involved in the inquiry.
 This was the second time Australian authorities have helped the Maldives with an alleged assassination attempt, after a 2015 investigation into an explosion on then-President Abdulla Yameen's speedboat, while officials from the United Nations Office on Drugs and Crime and the United States Department of State had also offered support.
 Officials close to Nasheed's Maldivian Democratic Party (MDP) told Agence France-Presse (AFP) they believed he may have been targeted in retaliation for his anti-corruption campaign.

-On 9 May 2021, the Maldivian police announced that they had arrested the "prime suspect" (identified from video footage) and two accomplices, and were still searching for others.
+On 9 May 2021, Maldives police announced they had arrested their "prime suspect"—Adhuham Ahmed Rasheed—along with Mujaz Ahmed and Thahmeen Ahmed.
 The police attributed the attack to "religious extremists".
 The arrested suspects denied being involved; all three of them had prior criminal records.
 On the same day, the Parliamentary Committee on National Security Services began an inquiry into how Nasheed's security was breached.
 On 10 May, President Solih announced that a special team had been formed in the Prosecutor General's Office to handle the court case.

+During 18–28 May, Police arrested Abdulla Ali Manik for spreading allegedly spreading extremist ideology, Ahmed Fathih for allegedly helping Adhuham escape the scene using his motorcycle, Mohamed Nazim, Hassan Yaseen, Mohamed Zumal Zareer, Ali Haisham, and three other suspected extremists.

+On 6 July, Ishaq and Fahmy Ali were arrested.

-On 11 July 2021, the People's Majlis' Committee on National Security Services presented then–president Ibrahim Mohamed Solih with the inquiry report on the terror attack against Nasheed.
+On 11 July, the People's Majlis' Committee on National Security Services presented then–president Ibrahim Mohamed Solih with the inquiry report on the terror attack against Nasheed.
 The report which included recommendations was published on the People's Majlis website.

+On 21 July, Police completed their investigation and submitted charges to the Prosecutor General's Office (PGO) against Adham, Mujaz, and Thahumeen.

+On 24 July, Police arrested Mohamed Thasleem and was accused of manufacturing the IED and leading an extremist cell targeting Nasheed.
+On the same day, police revealed that Ali Haisham, Fahmy Ali, Ishaq, Abdulla Ali Manik, Mohamed Thasleem, and Mohamed Nazim were formally accused in relation to the case.

+On 3 August, Adhuham was charged with terrorism, conspiracy, supporting a terrorist group, and attempted murder, which he pleaded guilty and signed a plea deal and the charges were reduced to terrorism and supporting a terrorist group; Mujaz was charged with terrorism and aiding a futigive; Thahumeen was charged with terrorism, conspiracy, support for a terrorist group, and transporting explosives; Haisham was charged with terrorism, conspiracy, and transporting explosives.